 - Arts & Sciences Home

-Step 3: Identify possible internship opportunities.
-Resources include: online searches, personal networking, SCU Career Center, and the SCU Public Health group on LinkedIn.
+Step 3: Identify an internship opportunity/opportunities.
+Resources include PHSC 139, online searches, personal networking, SCU Career Center, and the SCU Public Health group on LinkedIn.

 Step 6: Complete a minimum of 100 hours of approved internship activities.

-Step 8: Prepare a written summary of your internship experience and submit it to the Public Health Program at email@example.com by the appropriate due dates.
-This paper will document your internship and help you examine and reflect upon the experience.
+Step 7: Complete the Student Intern Evaluation of Organization form AND complete your reflective essay by the appropriate due dates.
+The Student Intern Evaluation will not be shared with your internship organization; it is intended to help the Public Health Program continue to improve upon the internship experience through quality organizations.
+The reflection essay will document your internship and help you examine and reflect upon the experience.
 This will serve as a valuable resource for you when applying for jobs, professional schools, or graduate programs.
+Both should be emailed to Sarah MacGregor (email@example.com).

 Essay Instructions (~ 4 - 6 pages):